 After returning recently from a bi-coastal shopping trip from Southern California to New York where I would have thought my clothing-for-purchase options would be much better than what I can find tucked away in my small, little corner of the globe, I found myself underwhelmed and overtaken by profound disappointment in the men’s clothing retail offerings of this country.
 Almost nothing was built for my body type, and nearly everything looked exactly the same, store after store, floor after floor.
 From what I saw, the tastemakers of today are making a poor, unimpressive showing.
 It made me feel strongly that I needed to raise my voice and let the industry know that there is demand for something different!

 So I don’t know if anyone else is feeling like I am — perhaps I am an anomaly, and that would be fine — but, if any part of this resonates with you and you like anything you see, stick around.
 I make no claim to being on the cutting edge or forefront of fashion, but I will be sharing my thoughts, opinions, discoveries, and recommendations as they materialize throughout my personal style journey.
 Maybe some of this will prove to be of some value to some of you.

 “There is demand for something different!”

+My vision and desire for this blog is that it will be a place of expansion and illumination.
 I will be weighing in on trends I find interesting and worthwhile; promoting brands and designers that are offering value, diversity, and inclusivity; highlighting fashion pioneers, icons, and trendsetters who are doing positive things; and just throwing out random tips, ideas, and inspiration for you on your individual style journey.
 And if you have anything constructive to contribute to this conversation, by all means, I welcome your comments, suggestions, and interesting finds.